 Plus500 is a full-service online CFD trading provider catering to retail traders.
 It provides trading in CFDs across a range of financial markets.
 The company was founded in 2008, right around the time that Satoshi Nakamoto first released the now famous paper, Bitcoin: A Peer-to-Peer Electronic Cash System.
 As its services expanded, Plus500 began offering contracts for bitcoin, Litecoin, Ethereum and other cryptocurrencies.

 In addition to offering CFDs for a range of financial assets, including shares, forex, indices, commodities, ETFs and options, Plus500 offers CFD trading on the following cryptocurrencies:

 These cryptocurrencies are not traded as assets but can be traded as CFDs “paired” against the US dollar.
 For example, bitcoin can be accessed as a BTC/USD (bitcoin-to-dollar) transaction.

 Plus500 is available in more than 50 countries, including Australia.

 Which payment methods are accepted?

-As an online CFD broker, you can rest assured that Plus500 has numerous payment options, including:
+As an online CFD provider, you can rest assured that Plus500 has numerous payment options, including:

 - Bank transfer